-Quality nutrition education which is presented creatively and is grade appropriate builds knowledge and skills throughout the child's school experience.
+Quality nutrition education should be presented creatively, be grade appropriate, and build knowledge and skills throughout the student's school experience.
 It addresses factual information and explores the health, social, cultural, and personal issues influencing food choices.
 Nutrition and nutrition education are recognized as important contributors to overall health.